accordproject/techdocs/website/versioned_docs/version-0.12/advanced-nodejs.md

 ## Executing a Template Instance

-Once you have instantiated a smart clause of contract instance, you can execute it.
+Once you have instantiated a clause or contract instance, you can execute it.

 ### Import the Engine class